trangdata/tpot-fss-ms/README.md

-# Automated scholarly manuscripts on GitHub
+# Expanding TPOT to transcriptomics applications

 <!-- usage note: edit the H1 title above to personalize the manuscript -->